 Where is the NFL draft in 2023?

 From 1965 to 2014, the NFL draft was held in New York City.

-The league has since staged the draft across the country, with Chicago, Philadelphia, Dallas and Nashville all hosting the event.
+The league has since staged the draft across the country, with Chicago, Philadelphia, Dallas, Nashville and Las Vegas all hosting the event.

-The 2020 NFL draft is set to take place in Las Vegas.
+The 2023 NFL draft is set to take place at Union Station in Kansas City.

 How does the NFL draft work?

 Each team is assigned a position in the order of selection relating to their performance in the previous season.

 The 20 teams that didn’t qualify for the playoffs are given slots 1-20, with the team that compiled the worst record in the league picking first.

 The 12 teams that did qualify for the playoffs then take up slots 21-32, depending on how they fared in the postseason.

 The four teams eliminated in the wild card round are given slots 21-24, with the order determined by their regular season records.